Matrix balancing based interior point methods for point set matching problems: Introduction

-Despite of the theoretical advantage of optimal transport, optimal transport is limited by its heavy computational requirement in practical implementations.
+Despite of the theoretical advantage, optimal transport is limited by its heavy computational requirement in practical applications.
+Briefly, as one member of linear programming, optimal transport can be solved by various algorithms in linear programming.
 Standard algorithms include the simplex method and the interior point method~\cite{Robere2012}\cite{Luenberger2016}\cite{Gondzio2012}.
-Briefly, as one member of linear programming, optimal transport can be solved by various algorithms in linear programming.
+Nowadays the primal-dual interior method is an efficient interior point method in solving linear programming, when the problem size is moderate~\cite{Wright1997}.
 Thanks to second-order convergence in each sub-problem, an interior point method can quickly generate accurate solutions from proper matrix-free algorithms.
-Nowadays the primal-dual interior method is an efficient interior point method in solving linear programming, when the problem size is moderate; see the textbook~\cite{Wright1997}.
-For instance, in the community of machine learning, Wasserstein barycenter is one average of multiple discrete probability measures in terms of Wasserstein distance\cite{YangLST21, Ge2019}.
-Interior point methods have been used to produce accurate solutions for Wasserstein barycenter of multiple images~\cite{Ge2019}.
-In considering the flexibility of handling transformation and correspondence simultaneously, we focus on barrier functions based interior point methods.
-In addition to log-barrier functions, another popular choice is the negative entropy function, which elegantly converts optimal transport to one matrix balancing task.
-Recently, matrix balancing algorithms become effective tools to produce one approximation of the optimal transport plan~\cite{Cuturi2013}\cite{Benamou2015}\cite{Karlsson2017}\cite{Schmitzer2019}.
+For instance, in the community of machine learning, Wasserstein barycenter is one average of multiple discrete probability measures in terms of Wasserstein distance\cite{YangLST21, Ge2019}, where accurate solutions can be computed by interior point methods~\cite{Ge2019}.
+In considering the flexibility of handling transformation and correspondence simultaneously, we focus on the negative entropy function as a regularizer to handle optimal transport in the registration problem.
+This regularization elegantly converts optimal transport to one matrix balancing task.
+Actually, matrix balancing algorithms are known as an effective tool to produce one approximation of the optimal transport plan~\cite{Cuturi2013}\cite{Benamou2015}\cite{Karlsson2017}\cite{Schmitzer2019}.
 The major numerical tool is the Sinkhorn balancing algorithm\cite{Sinkhorn}\cite{Knopp1967}.
 To improve the convergence speed of Sinkhorn algorithm, the $\epsilon$-scaling heuristic and the kernel truncation are introduced to reduce the number of iterations and the number of variables to reduce the computational load\cite{Schmitzer2019}.